 The Popularity of Perishable Post Is on the Rise

 Snapchat was the first to introduce and popularize Stories, a photo or short video post that disappears after 24 hours.
 Soon, social networking giants such as Instagram, WhatsApp, and Facebook followed suit in offering similar perishable post features.

 While 88.84% of the surveyed people put permanent posts on social media.

 More than half of the people are already putting perishable posts.

-The fact that 11.16% of the users are putting just perishable posts across social media platforms confirms the change in the popular preferences of posting.
+The user statistics emerged from the survey - 11.16% of the users are putting just perishable posts across social media platforms - confirms the change in the popular preferences of posting.

 People have increasingly come to a belief that shorter their personal information is on the internet, the better.

 Very recently, Mark Zuckerberg even highlighted reducing permanence as one of the key elements in his privacy-focused vision for social networking.
 He shared, "People should be comfortable being themselves, and should not have to worry about what they share coming back to hurt them later.
 So we won't keep messages or stories around for longer than necessary to deliver the service or longer than people want them."